 The route definition is a Route object that has the following named arguments:

-Path: The router matches this route’s path to the URL in the browser address bar (
+path: The router matches this string against the URL in the browser address bar (

-Name: The official name of the route; it must begin with a capital letter to avoid confusion with the path (
+Heroes).
+It must begin with a capital letter to avoid confusion with the path.

-Component: The component that the router should create when navigating to this route (
+component: The component that will be activated when this route is navigated to (

 Read more about defining routes in the Routing & Navigation page.

 the router should match the URL to the heroes route and display a

 <router-outlet> element at the end of the template.

 RouterOutlet is one of the ROUTER_DIRECTIVES.
 The router displays each